openstack/keystone-specs/specs/keystone/ongoing/role-check-from-middleware.rst

 api_role
 ~~~~~~~~
-API_ID: Indexable String foriegn key to the api table
+API_ID: Indexable String foreign key to the api table
 role_id: Indexable String foreign key to the role table

 The service, pattern, and verb fields may be null.
 Catch all rules